Time Calculator

 What is Time Calculation?

 At first glance, calculating time seems simple.
 But unlike the base-10 decimal system we use for currency and standard math, time operates on a base-60 system, also known as the sexagesimal system.
-This means that every 60 seconds make a minute, and every 60 minutes make an hour.
+This means that every 60 seconds make a minute, and every 60 minutes make a hour.
 This is the fundamental reason why manually calculating time is tricky.

 The core "formula" for time calculation isn't a single equation but a logic of conversion and careful arithmetic.
 The key is understanding the concept of "carrying over" and "borrowing."